Philip Krämer

-Philip Krämer (born 29 February 1992) is a German politician of Alliance 90/The Greens who has been serving as a member of the Bundestag since the 2021 German federal election.
+Philip Krämer (born 29 February 1992) is a German politician of Alliance 90/The Greens who has been serving as a member of the Bundestag from 2021 to 2025 since the 2021 German federal election.

 Political career

 Career in state politics

 Krämer led the Green Youth in Hesse from 2017 to 2018.
 From 2019 to 2021, he served as co-chair of the Green Party in Hesse, alongside Sigrid Erfurth.

-Member of the German Parliament, 2021–present
+Member of the German Parliament, 2021–2025

-Krämer became a member of the Bundestag in 2021, representing the Odenwald district.In parliament, he has since been serving on the Defence Committee and the Sports Committee.
+Krämer became a member of the Bundestag in 2021, representing the Odenwald district.
+In parliament, he has since been serving on the Defence Committee and the Sports Committee.
 He also joined a study commission set up to investigate the entire period of German involvement in Afghanistan from 2001 to 2021 and to draw lessons for foreign and security policy in future.